SoyaBean123456/SuperNova-Workshop/README.md

          -   Converts Any Mobile Design To Native Applications

  - It is a tool to accelerate the app development workflow/process for mobile designers and developers

+## How Supernova Makes Life Easier?

+  - Bring mobile app UIs to life in minutes by converting Sketch and Adobe XD designs into native frontend code for Flutter, iOS, Android and React Native.

+  - Allows designers, developers and teams to combine advance support for enterprise teams and a code-design system manager that closes     the gap between design and code  - Kisses All Those Inconsistencies and Inefficiencies Goodbye!